Collaborate via Subversion (SVN)

 Connect to SVN Repository

-You can also log in to an SVN repository by svn info command:
+If you use SVN command line tools, log in to the repository by svn info command:

 $ svn info --username <user_name> --password <password> <svn_repository>

-You can check out a ReqView project from the SVN repository to a local working copy from ReqView or using svn checkout command.
+You can check out a ReqView project from the SVN repository to a local working copy using ReqView or svn checkout command.
+ReqView uses the main development branch usually named trunk.

-To check out the project from ReqView, click File, select SVN and then Check Out.
-In the Check out Project From SVN dialog enter the URL of the trunk branch in the SVN repository, choose an empty folder for the working copy, and press OK.
+To check out the project and open it in ReqView, click File, select SVN and then Check Out.
+In the Check Out From SVN Repository dialog enter the URL of the trunk branch in the SVN repository, choose an empty folder for the working copy, and press OK.

-To check out the project from the command line, switch to the parent folder of the working copy, and run:
+To check out the project using the command line, switch to the parent folder of the working copy, and run:

 $ mkdir <reqview_project>